chenjunpc2008/go-fix/README.md

 ---
 for example: ```example/demoServer```

-1. Create a struct for server event call back, and put your own tcp protocol package pack/depack method in Pack()/Depack()
+1. Create a struct for server event call back, and put your own message process in the callback functions.
     ```go
     type myApp struct {
     }